 Geertz’s Definition of Religion

 For Geertz, the pathway to religion is culture which he defined as a “historically transmitted pattern of meanings embodied in symbols” and “a system of inherited conceptions expressed in symbolic forms by means of which men communicate, perpetuate, and develop their knowledge about and attitudes toward life” (2).
-Within this process of the development of knowledge that Geertz attempts to articulate the function of religious symbols, notably how “sacred symbols function within the cultural context.”
+Within this process of the development of knowledge Geertz attempts to articulate the function of religious symbols, notably how “sacred symbols function within the cultural context.”
 Religion and religious activity are shaped by culture and it is important to approach the topic of religion as being an integral element to culture itself.
-This requires religion’s elements and workings be described, which Geertz attempts to do:
+This requires religion’s elements and workings to be described, which Geertz attempts to do:

 “[Religion is] a system of symbols which acts to establish powerful, pervasive, and long-lasting moods and motivations in men by formulating conceptions of a general order of existence and clothing these conceptions with such an aura of factuality that the moods and motivations seem uniquely realistic” (3).

-Geertz’ first defines a symbol, which he claims denotes “any object, act, event, quality, or relation which serves as a vehicle for a conception – the conception is the symbol’s “meaning””.
-The symbol functions as a bearer of meaning, which can be meaning connected to an object, event, quality, or relation.
+Geertz first defines a symbol, which he says denotes “any object, act, event, quality, or relation which serves as a vehicle for a conception – the conception is the symbol’s “meaning””.
+The symbol functions as a bearer of meaning connected to an object, event, quality, or relation.
 Examples could include a number (such as the number 6), a painting (that conveys meaning), a word (i.e. “God,” “reality,” “man”), a holy book (Bible, Torah, Book of Radiance, etc.), a story (a creation story), or a ritual (the Eucharist or meditation).
 Symbols are typically public, observable, concrete embodiment of ideas, attitudes, judgments, longings, or beliefs.
 In Zen Buddhism, symbols would include the Lotus Sutra, a temple, a stone garden, etc. Such items and phenomena possess symbolic meaning in the form of ideas, attitudes, etc. beyond itself.

 Secondly, sacred symbols establish powerful, pervasive, and long-lasting moods and motivations in people.
-In other words, symbols are powerful for they not only invoke deep moral sentiments concerning how the world should be but they also shape human behaviour and influence how human beings interpret reality.
+In other words, symbols are powerful for they not only invoke deep moral sentiments concerning how the world should be but they also shape human behavior and influence how human beings interpret reality.
 They provide a representation of the way things are and guide human activity.
 Think, for example, of meditation in Zen Buddhism that functions to clear the mind from clutter and chaos in pursuit of enlightenment.